b-cheung/Astro-Party/README.md

 ## Acknowledgments

-* We do not own any of the AstroParty UI desgns, concepts, logos, etc. Rusty Moyher owns these UI designs, concepts, logos, etc.
+* We do not own any of the Astro Party UI desgns, concepts, logos, etc. Rusty Moyher owns these UI designs, concepts, logos, etc.
 * Code snippets and boilerplate code from:

   "Embedded Systems: Real Time Interfacing to Arm Cortex M Microcontrollers", ISBN: 978-1463590154, Jonathan Valvano, copyright (c) 2015